| Title: | Lorenz and Penalized Lorenz Regressions |

 Jacquemain, A., C. Heuchenne, and E. Pircalabelu (2024).
 A penalized bootstrap estimation procedure for the explained Gini coefficient.
 Electronic Journal of Statistics 18(1) 247-300.

-combine outputs of different instances of the Lorenz.boot
+Lorenz.boot.combine combine outputs of different instances of the Lorenz.boot function.

 boot_list |